 What is noise attenuation?

-The term “attenuation” refers to the reduction of the force, effect, or value of something.
+Broadly, the term “attenuation” refers to the reduction of the force, effect, or value of something.
 In some cases, this could be a virus or bacterium.
-In this case, it is ambient or background noise.

 By removing or suppressing background noise we ensure that there is no interference with a patient's ability to hear the tones presented while testing.
 The presence of noise during testing may artificially elevate hearing thresholds due to a psychoacoustic phenomenon called masking.